artalar/reatom/docs/src/content/docs/recipes/custom-operator.md

 > [Real `mapState`](/package/lens#mapstate)

-If operator isn't create a new atom and mutate the passed you should use `with` prefix.
+If an operator doesn't create a new atom and instead mutates the passed one, you should use the `with` prefix.

 ```ts
 import { Atom, AtomState } from '@reatom/core'